Skip to content

 Important Note

-In order to subscribe to the Device Pubsub events, first subscribe to the Account Pubsub payload (see above) with the pubsub attribute value set to true.
+In order to configure device-level events, first configure the Account-Level events (see above) with the pubsub attribute value set to true.

 Name Type Description

-kind string PubSub delivery channel type.
+kind string Event delivery channel type (pubsub refers to the publish-subscribe messaging pattern used internally).
 Either websocket#pubsub (WebSocket) or user#pubsub (HTTPS/SNS callbacks)

-action string (only used in WebSocket payloads) Must be pubsub when used.
+action string (only include this field for WebSocket payloads) Must be pubsub when used ("pubsub" is used for internal routing).

-deviceId string The unique ID of the device from which to receive notifications
+deviceId string The unique ID of the device from which to receive events

-services bool (optional) Enables receiving device and services events for this device.
+services bool (optional) Enables receiving device and service events for this device.
 (Defaults to false if not specified.)

 presence bool (optional) Enables receiving online/offline status events for this device.
 (Defaults to false if not specified.)